zacharvey88/doggo/README.md

 iOS:
 - Run `npm start`
-- Type `a` in the terminal to install Expo Go to your iOS emulator and view the app
+- Type `i` in the terminal to install Expo Go to your iOS emulator and view the app